Admin Panel

 image_admin_2

 For subscribers there is also a possibility to add and to update actions.
-Here, you can read more information.
+Here, you can read how to manage with them.

 Templates